Our privacy commitment to you

 Tax file numbers

 AMIST Super’s use of your TFN is strictly controlled.
-Unauthorised use or disclosure of your TFN is an offence under the Taxation Administration Act 1953 (Cth) and can attract penalties including imprisonment and monetary fines.
+Unauthorised use or disclosure of your TFN is an offence under the Taxation Administration Act 1953 (Cth) and can attract penalties including imprisonment and fines.

 What happens if you don’t provide the information requested?